patrickxia/linux-pam/README.md

 This is a modified version of `libpam_misc`.
-After building, use `LD_PRELOAD=build/libpam_misc/libpam_misc.so.0 passwd` to change your password to something with spaces.
+After building, use `LD_PRELOAD=build/libpam_misc/libpam_misc.so.0 passwd` to change your password to something with backspaces.
 Then you can run /bin/login with the same `LD_PRELOAD` or you can also replace your system `libpam_misc.so.0` if you want for added security out-of-the-box.